Aluminum Soffit Details for Residential Builds

 Material Waste Control

-• Bundle leftover solid panels for porch ceilings; our software automatically allocates remnants to matching scopes.
+• Bundle leftover solid panels for porch ceilings; software automatically allocates remnants to matching scopes.

 Maintenance & Homeowner Education

-Once installed, aluminum soffits demand little upkeep, but homeowners appreciate guidance:
+Once installed, aluminum soffits require minimal upkeep, but homeowners appreciate guidance:

 • Annual rinse with a garden hose to remove pollen buildup.